Swatikhedekar/Swatikhedekar/README.md

 ✔ Auto ingest large data from AWS s3 to snowflake by using Snow pipe and integrating with Power BI.

 ✔ Data Modelling & build Real-time interactive power BI reports.
-✔ Conducted market research, data mining, data mapping, normalization & pipeline automation ✔ Experience in CRM Bitrix24 Implementation, workflow automation and task scheduling.
+✔ Conducted market research, data mining, data mapping, normalizatio n & pipeline automation
+✔ Experience in CRM Bitrix24 Implementation, workflow automation and task scheduling.

 ✔ I have experience as Data Administrator, with a focus on data privacy and data integrity.

 ✔ Experienced in ETL tools such as Matillion and Alteryx to design, develop, and manage data pipelines for efficient data integration and transformation.

 ✔ Collaborated with cross-functional teams to drive data-driven strategies and understand data requirements and deliver solutions that meet business needs.

 🔍 Open for better opportunity to develop my skills and career growth.
 - 👋 Hi, I’m Swati khedekar
 - 👀 Business Analyst @CHOICEDGE.